 If for any reason you feel that creating a Facebook group is not the best idea for you, you can still take advantage of Facebook Groups for your business by joining other groups.
 With over a million Facebook groups, you can easily find a group relevant to your brand or topic.

+a.
 Search for Relevant Groups

 Log into your Facebook Profile and find Groups on the left-hand side of your Home page in the Explore section.
 Click on any group to learn more about it.
 You can look for groups that are most directly related to your product or service or groups where you feel your target audience resides.
 Say you are a restaurant owner, you can look for local mommy groups or any other local initiatives or groups promoting local cuisine.